top of page

 Besides the element of creative freedom and giving yourself a new environment to work in, I personally think there is a hidden reason why building a fort for your next writing sess could empower you to put those words on a page.

 But if you make writing messy your goal, then the first draft will flow out of you much faster and a whole lot easier.
-Sometimes it's hard to trick ourselves, but I think that writing in a pillow fort you put together will help you feel like you're in a space to just write.
+Sometimes it’s hard to trick ourselves, but if you create the right environment surrounding you, it will help to create the right headspace for free writing.

-Nothing perfect.
-You're not worried about writing something that makes or break your story.
-If you are already in a space that reminds you what it was like being a kid, maybe you'll write from that space, too.
+Writing isn’t always meant to be perfect.
+Don’t worry about writing something that makes or break your story.
+If you are already in a space that reminds you what it was like being a kid, maybe you’ll write from that space, too.

 If the writers block is hitting really hard, then it’s time to take a big step back and put down the pen for a minute.
 Sometimes it helps me to be creative in a new medium so I can come back to my project feeling more regulated.

-Try and connect with your story in a way that helps you remember all the progress you have made so far, and feel inspired again with its story and the characters you’ve made.
+Try and connect with your story in a way that helps you remember all the progress you have made so far, and feel inspired again with its core and the characters you’ve made.

 I love drawing the characters in my novel, or the scenery of an important moment in the story.
-I’m not always good at drawing, especially when I'm trying to recreate something I imagined in my head.
-So often times I will take inspiration from Pinterest and find something cute to draw instead, but I do spend a lot of time at least trying to draw my book characters.
+I’m not always good at drawing, especially when I’m trying to recreate something I imagined in my head.
+So often times I will take inspiration from Pinterest and find something cute to draw when I’m really not feeling it, but the point is to allow yourself a break and let your creativity flow freely.

 Drawing your story helps you tap into it in a new way.
 You can show people what your characters look like, what a place looks like and share more of your story.
-If you love digital art, use a digital format, or if you paint, paint your story.
+If you love digital art, use a digital format.
+If you paint, paint your story.

-You can also alternatively go to an AI image generator if you hate the thought of trying to draw out a scene in your novel.
-Make an entire vision board for your book - really get into it, and get to know your story on a deeper level.
+You can also alternatively go to Pinterest if you don’t have the energy or tools to tap into a craft.
+I recommend Pinterest regardless!
+Make an entire vision board for your book – really get into it, and get to know your story on a deeper level.

 Have you been to a paint and sip event before?
 It’s the cutest get together where you buy a bottle of wine and paint with your group, often painting things like pottery-made mugs or a single canvas.